Northwest Railway Museum: Railway History Center

 In August 2006 the Museum dedicated the new Conservation and Restoration Center (CRC), phase one of the Railway History Center.
-The CRC is a place to perform collection care on large rail artifacts including locomotives, coaches, and freight cars.
-It features 8200 sqft, two full length inspection pits, and is used to perform many functions once conducted in railroad backshops.
+The CRC is a place to perform repairs and restoration work on the museum's different pieces of equipment, including locomotives, passenger cars, and freight cars.
+It features 8200 sqft, two full-length inspection pits, and is used to perform many functions once conducted in railroad backshops.
+A full assortment of carpentry and machining equipment allows the museum to produce parts that have been out of production since the 1960s.